1111darshan/1111darsh/README.md

 # [Darshan Mistry](https://1111darsh.com/)

 ## Introdction

-Hi,
+1. I'm Darshan Mistry.
+For the last 14 months I have been a DevOps Enginner at Borndigital.
+Managing a AWS, GCP and manages all servers deploy in the company with good network handling.
+I have worked closely with my project manager and other sinors and build some key relationships.
+I have complated a professional DevOps cource from IBM and I get a certificate from a IBM.
+I have done some courece from udamy so it will help me on my works.
+Altho I love my currnet expirence, I feel I'm now ready for a more challenging assignment and this position really excites me.

-    I am a DevOps Engineer.I have a 14th months of experience as a DevOps Engineer at [Borngidital](https://www.linkedin.com/company/borndigital-limited/).I am able to handle a AWS ans GCP platform using admistator access.
+2. I am a DevOps Engineer.I have a 14th months of experience as a DevOps Engineer at [Borngidital](https://www.linkedin.com/company/borndigital-limited/).I am able to handle a AWS ans GCP platform using admistator access.
 I can manage a Git hub, Deploy a CI/CD pipeline.

-I am Darshan Mistry.
+3. I am Darshan Mistry.
 I am a DevOps Engineer.
 I worked at Borndigital for 14 months as an association DevOps Engineer.
 I have the skills to manage an Aws and GCP cloud platform as a oversee access.
 I can deploy an application over a cloud platform with load balancing and auto scaleing.

-- Skilled DevOps Engineer with 3+ years of hands-on experience supporting, automating, and optimizing critical deployments in AWS, leveraging configuration management, CI/CD, and DevOps processes, Git Integration, Git Branching, and Docker.
+4. Skilled DevOps Engineer with 3+ years of hands-on experience supporting, automating, and optimizing critical deployments in AWS, leveraging configuration management, CI/CD, and DevOps processes, Git Integration, Git Branching, and Docker.
 Experience in planning, designing, implementing and maintaining the system applications on-host and in AWS Cloud in Windows and Linux environments.
 Knowledge on AWS services IAM, EC2, VPC, S3.

+## Carrier high light
 Able to Deploy , `MEAN`, `MERN`, `MEVN`, `LAMP`, `LEMP`, `LLMP`, `LAPP`, `LEAP`, `LEMP`, `LAPP`, `LEAP`, `LLMP` on AWS.
 GCP, bare metal, Docker and kubernets and monitor it.

 Git